kumasento/hls_cnn_samples/README.md

-# Deepug
+# HLS CNN Samples

-Automatic generate debugging instrumentations for CNN acclerator hardware design.
+Some sample codes for implementing CNN in Vivado HLS.

 ## Usage